coldtype/coldtype/README.md

 _A DrawBot-like programming experience, using VS Code and the Coldtype viewing app.
 (When you save the file in VS Code, the hanging process (as seen in the terminal) re-renders `simple.py` to SVG and sends the result via a websocket to the Coldtype viewing app, which displays the SVG with a standard Chromium-based webview.)_

+## The Coldtype Viewer App

+See `viewer/README.md` to build the Electron viewing app.

 ___

 ## More Examples